-То: Date:

-Development:

-Unit Number:

-Your grievance pertaining to the following issu e(s):

-en received and carefully considered.
-At the cost were present in addition to yourself and the P

-Manag ement's decision is as follows:

-- se statement of Management's view of the matt taken.) er, and a statement as to what action, if any
+To: Date: Development: Unit Number: Your grievance pertaining to the following issue(s): perso • ered.
+At the conference on the above date, the following urself and the Property Manager: cise statement of Management's e taken.) iew of the matter, and a statement as to what action, if any, discu h Management's decision, Management will be glad to f you do not wish to do so, but desire a formal hearing, you